-Covering hyperlocal news and producing investigative reports has been his specialty since 2008, mostly focused on local government such as city councils, school and health districts and politics.
+Dean Gray has been published in local newspapers, magazines and hometown journals since 1968 when he first became interested in politics.
+Over the years covering hyperlocal news and producing investigative reports became his specialty, mostly focused on local government such as city councils, school and health districts and politics.

 The product of Dean’s written work has been valuable in exposing government corruption and mismanagement as well uncovering illegal activities and exposing government secrets.
 Both broadcast news on radio and television, as well as the daily newspaper, followed-up on breaking news first published with his investigative reports.

 His writing defines Dean Gray as the “The Most Dangerous Man in the City” of Desert Hot Springs making him the target of anonymous threats and the subject of misleading lies.
 His articles recently exposed convicted domestic terrorist using a fake name while working his way into local city politics.

 Civic leader Dot Reed offensively said Dean’s writing was equally “as damaging to the city as the gangs of murderers who roam our streets.”